There is something about the cold months that makes us use the slow cooker more and more, right?

 I suppose we are more likely to make stew and casserole dishes in the winter months, whereas it's all about the salads in the summer.

-This delicious slow cooker dish uses pork tenderloin and asian inspired seasoning to create a delicious dish packed with flavour. Β It’s a family favorite and one I come back to make again and again.
+This delicious slow cooker dish uses pork tenderloin and asian inspired seasoning to create a delicious dish packed with flavour.
+It's a family favorite and one I come back to make again and again.

-It really can be served with anything, but as with any asian inspired dish, we prefer it with some quickly stir fried veggie and steamed white jasmine rice.
+It really can be served with anything, but as with any asian inspired dish, we prefer it with some quickly stir fried veggie and steamed white jasmine rice or you could serve with my Roasted Cauliflower rice.

 As for the optional Chinese five spice.
 I have made it with and without (I didn't have any last time I made this), and both versions taste amazing.
 So if you like it add it, if not leave it out.